 Caroline Merrick was born in 1825 on her family’s plantation near Jackson, Louisiana.
 She became a leading temperance advocate in that state.
 At age 15 she married 30-year-old Edwin Thomas Merrick.
 He was a leading resident.
 Twice he was elected chief justice of the Supreme Court of Louisiana.

 Influence of Willard

-Frances Willard was impressed with Caroline Merrick’s abilities and wrote that she was a ‘lady who can make the WCTU a success, even in the volatile city of Mardi Gras.’
+Frances Willard was impressed with Caroline Merrick’s abilities.
+She wrote that Merrick was a “lady who can make the WCTU a success, even in the volatile city of Mardi Gras.”

 Caroline Merrick felt strongly about the saloon.
-She believed that
+She believed this.

 Caroline Merrick worked closely with the very powerful Mary Hunt of the WCTU.
 They successfully convinced the state legislature to pass a law in 1888.
 It was known as the Scientific Temperance Instruction bill.
-It mandated the teaching of temperance beliefs in all public schools in the state.
-The WCTU then sent its members into the school classrooms.
-There they observe the instruction to ensure that it was strongly anti-alcohol.
+It required the teaching of temperance beliefs in all public schools in the state.
+The WCTU then sent its members into classrooms.
+There they observed the teaching to ensure that it was strongly anti-alcohol.

 Wikipedia incorrectly reports it as Carolyn Merrick.
 But Wikipedia is not an academic or scholarly source.

 - Lindig, C. The Path from the Parlor.
 Louisiana Women 1879-1920.
 Lafayette, LA: U Southwestern LA.

 1 Merrick, C. Old Times in Dixie Land.
 A Southern Matron’s Memories, p.
 184.